 Even when you get discouraged and don’t see the results as soon as you were hoping, you need to stay faithful in working AND praying, trusting God will do His part.

 Praying consistently for your children to grow in character is one of the best things you can do for them!
-(Check out our 30 Day Prayer Challenge: Praying Biblical Virtues For Our Children if you need some help and encouragement in this area.)
+If you need some help and encouragement in this area, join me for our 30 Day Prayer Challenge: Praying Biblical Virtues For Your Children

 5. Praise good character more than good grades or physical appearance.